 Inconsistent with hypothesis (H16) that assumes a negative relationship between blockholder ownership and discretionary accruals, there seems to be a relationship between earnings management and blockholder ownership, but it is not significant.
 This is inconsistent with the assumption that blockholders benefit the firm by aligning the interests of shareholders and directors.
 Jensen and Meckling (1976), who develop the agency theory, highlight that lower opportunistic earnings management is associated with the existence of large shareholders.
 Therefore, the result of this current research does not support the assumption propagated by the agency theory in mitigating agency problems, and particularly in reducing earnings management.
-It is not surprising that no significant effect result was obtained, since numerous studies, such as those of Park and Shin, (2004); Abdul Rahman and Ali, (2006) were unable to detect any effect of the blockholder in constraining opportunistic earnings management.
-Moreover, a positive relationship between blockholder ownership and earnings management has been found by many empirical studies, including Zhong et al. (2007) and Habbash, (2010), which conclude that earnings management is increased by large blockholder ownership.
+It is not surprising that no significant effect result was obtained, since numerous studies, such as those of Park and Shin, (2004); Abdul Rahman and Ali, (2006) were unable to detect any effect of the blockholder in constraining opportunistic earnings management has been found by many empirical studies, including Zhong et al. (2007) and Habbash, (2010), which conclude that earnings management is increased by large blockholder ownership.